Avinashkumar8694/zero-mdm-service/README.md

-You're designing a Generic Master Data Management System (MDMS) with:
+# Generic Master Data Management System (MDMS)

+A flexible and powerful Master Data Management System built with TypeORM and PostgreSQL that provides:

 🔄 CRUD operations on any master data type (products, users, projects, etc.)